Anthony Joshua returns to UK after car crash in Nigeria that killed two of his close friends

 Joshua sustained minor injuries in the fatal incident that took the lives of Sina Ghami and Latif 'Latz' Ayodele, with the former world heavyweight champion released from hospital on New Year's Eve.

-The funerals of Ghami and Ayodele will take place at a London mosque on Sunday.
+The memorial services for Ghami and Ayodele will take place in London on Sunday.

 The driver of the car involved in the crash, Adeniyi Mobolaji Kayode, has been charged by Nigerian police with causing death by dangerous driving and driving without a licence, Ogun State Police Command confirmed on Friday.